The-Bioinformatics-Group/skeletonema_sex_project/README.md

 These redundant contigs reduces the effectiveness of differential expression analysis by for instance allocating reads between many similar contigs when they in reality originate from one particular gene.
 This will be especially relevant for the merging of the three assemblies, one consisting of the single-end reads, another of paired end reads, and the third with all data together at once.

+Because these assemblies were built separately, many contigs had the same name.
+To avoid problems in future steps the contig-names within each assembly were changed by addition of a letter before the contignames of each assembly.
+S for singleend
+P for pairedend
+M for megaassembly

+These header-changed fasta-files were merged together into one, and different settings in CD-HIT-EST were used to remove redundancy and different alleles while conserving paralogs.